-NEW DELHI (AP) — Indian Prime Minister Narendra Modi announced a series of labor reforms on Thursday aimed at transforming Asia's third-largest economy into an international manufacturing hub.
+NEW DELHI (AP) — Indian Prime Minister Narendra Modi has announced a series of labor reforms aimed at transforming Asia's third-largest economy into an international manufacturing hub.

-Modi said he wants to overhaul India's archaic labor laws to make it easier to do business in the country, attract investment and promote it as the world's next cheap manufacturing nation.
+Modi said Thursday that he wants to overhaul India's archaic labor laws to make it easier to do business in the country, attract investment and promote India as the world's next cheap manufacturing nation.

-India's labor laws, many written when India was a British colony, strictly regulate hiring and firing of employees and require large amounts of paperwork which often deter companies from employing new staff.
+India's labor laws, many written at the time India was a British colony, strictly regulate hiring and firing of employees and require a massive amount of paperwork which often deters companies from employing new staff.

-"Ease of business is the first and foremost requirement" for making India a global manufacturing hub, Modi said in New Delhi.
+Modi said "ease of business is the first and foremost requirement" in making India a global manufacturing hub.